 The final chart on the Optimization page is Top Tags by Interaction.
 This chart lists the top hashtags that have received interactions.
 This may, or may not be that useful.
 If you’re using hashtags consistently, and you should be, then your major hashtags may be associated with most of your posts.
 They may always be in the top ten.
 On the other hand, if you’re running campaigns with different hashtags, or using different product or service hashtags, this chart might provide valuable insights about which marketing campaigns are performing better and resonating with your community.

 OnlyPult is a good solution for businesses or people looking to schedule content on Instagram in any way, and a great option for those that want a posting solution that doesn't require some interaction from a mobile device.
 It's a very good Instagram scheduling tool at a good price for small and medium businesses.
-Onlypult has help up as Hootsuite and Buffer have added Instagram capabilities to their tools.
+Onlypult has held up as Hootsuite and Buffer have added Instagram capabilities to their tools.
 I’d like to see OnlyPult mature, and add the enhance the capabilities I’ve mentioned in its planner.
 Onlypult’s analytics implementation is a good first step.
 The Optimization page is useful, and, with a little split testing, can help you refine your posting schedule to increase engagement.
 The one major shortcoming is the lack of post based analytics.
-As I stated earlier, you can find analytics on each post manually, but it’s a multistep process that is little better than looking at each image published.
+As I stated earlier, you can find analytics on each post manually, but it’s a multi-step process that is little better than looking at each image published.
 A simple, sortable list of published posts where you can see ans sort by interaction metrics is needed.
 That would help people optimize their content based on the engagement they’re receiving.
 Adding that would be a huge benefit for brands using Onlypult.